BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/sabre/CONVERSION_NOTES.md

 MSP, NPV, etc.) to deviate from the `sabre_ad` baseline**.
 Updated as the conversion proceeds subsystem by subsystem.

-**`assumptions.yaml` is off-limits for edits until the user has reviewed its citations themselves.** It was reverted to its exact original (pre-conversion) content — the `vfa_fermentation:` section that had been deleted earlier in this conversion (on the reasoning that its values were now baked into code) is back.
-Restoring it is inert from the code's perspective: no Python file reads `A["vfa_fermentation"]` anymore, those call sites were already removed from `analyses/vfa_fermentation_tea.py` and `systems/_integrated_system.py` independent of whether the yaml section exists.
-This reversal was requested by the user directly because of the citation-transfer failures below — do not re-delete or otherwise edit `assumptions.yaml` without explicit approval.
+**Editing `assumptions.yaml` is out of scope for this conversion, permanently — not a temporary pause.** The original plan called for slimming yaml down subsystem by subsystem; that's no longer the plan.
+The `vfa_fermentation:` section was deleted (125 lines) during this conversion, then the citation errors below were found, and the user reverted it to its exact original content and removed yaml editing from scope entirely, for every subsystem, not just this one.
+Restoring it was inert from the code's perspective — no Python file reads `A["vfa_fermentation"]` anymore regardless of whether the yaml section exists.
+Going forward: bake assumptions into unit/system-builder code as usual; leave `assumptions.yaml` itself completely untouched.
+Yaml curation is the user's own task, done separately.

 Scope note: several stale unit-level defaults were found and corrected during the VFA fermentation conversion (e.g. `YarrowiaLipidFermenter`'s own